fhdm-dev/scoppy/docs/wiki/Getting-started-with-the-Pico-W.md

 ## Initial setup

-The initial setup can be performed either via USB or Wi-Fi.
+The initial setup can be performed either via USB or Wi-Fi (USB is recommended).
 Both methods are described here.

 The image below shows the location of the 'Connection badge' which is referred to in this document.